-The FAST Act is the controlling regulation for financial constraint to the 2021 FTIP and 2021 FTIP amendments and administrative modifications.
-At the time these Guidelines were being developed, several uncertainties that may affect the development of the 2021 FTIP may also impact these Guidelines; therefore, language in these Guidelines may be subject to change.
-First, it is unknown when the next federal transportation bill will be approved or what its contents will entail.
-Second, SCAG's 2020 Connect SoCal (2020 RTP/SCS) remains under development; once approved, additional modifications to these Guidelines may be required.
+The FAST Act is the controlling regulation for financial constraint to the 2023 FTIP and 2023 FTIP amendments and administrative modifications.
+At the time these Guidelines were being developed, several uncertainties that may affect the development of the 2023 FTIP may also impact these Guidelines; therefore, language in these Guidelines may be subject to change.
+It is unknown when the next federal transportation bill will be approved or what its contents will entail.